Ridley-nelson17/LearningOpenCV/README.md

     private RotatedRect boundary;

-    /**
-     * Creates a target.
-     * @param horizontalAngle The horizontal angle from the center of the camera to the center of the target in degrees.
-     * @param verticalAngle The vertical angle from the center of the camera to the center of the target in degrees.
-     * @param percentArea The percent area of the target to the image's area [0, 100] in percentage.
-     * @param skew The skew of the target (rotation angle) in degrees [-90, 90].
-     * @param boundary The bounding rotated rectangle of the target.
-     */
     public Target(double horizontalAngle, double verticalAngle, double percentArea, double skew, RotatedRect boundary) {
         this.horizontalAngle = horizontalAngle;
         this.verticalAngle = verticalAngle;